metacall/install/README.md

 - `--docker-install`: Runs Docker installation overwriting Docker fallback option from binary installation.
 - `--no-check-certificate`: When running binary installation (the default one), disables checking certificates when downloading the tarball.
 Useful for environments where there is not certificates, but insecure.
 - `--no-docker-fallback`: When running binary installation (the default one), disables Docker installation as fallback if the binary installation fails.
+- `--from-path <path>`: Installs MetaCall from specific path, the `<path>` points to a previously download tarball located in your file system.

 Example usage: